Josef37/unique-coupons/readme.txt

 -   Because the group determines the popup's content, the group has to be decided for on page load.
 When there is only one coupon left and two users visit a page simultaneously, one gets the coupon and the other one will get an empty message.
     A proper error message will be shown in an upcoming version.
 And I'm also planning on reserving coupons, when a user visits a page, to avoid this race condition all together.
 -   Activation and deactivation hooks are missing.
 Data from this plugin will stay around after deleting it for now.
 -   You can't explicitly filter when the popup shouldn't be shown.
-The best workaround is to hook into `wp_coupons_user_is_authorized_for_coupons`.
+The best workaround is to hook into `unique_coupons_user_is_authorized_for_coupons`.
 -   The plugin records a popup as "seen", when it is enqueued for displaying.
 Even if a user leaves the page before it is shown, it will be recorded as "seen".

 == Contributing ==

-The source code is hosted on [Josef37/wp-coupons](https://github.com/Josef37/wp-coupons).
+The source code is hosted on [Josef37/unique-coupons](https://github.com/Josef37/unique-coupons).
 Feel free to create a new issue, when you have questions or feature requests, or consider making a pull request.
-There is a separate [developer README](https://github.com/Josef37/wp-coupons/blob/main/README_DEV.md), which helps you set up the development environment.
+There is a separate [developer README](https://github.com/Josef37/unique-coupons/blob/main/README_DEV.md), which helps you set up the development environment.

 If this plugin helped you in any way, I'd like to hear your feedback.